kogisin/intuition-ts/README.md

 - Clone the monorepo from the root: `git@github.com:0xIntuition/intuition-ts.git`
 - Follow individual instructions for each app and package

+### Environment variables

+Please read [Nx's env variable definition guide](https://nx.dev/recipes/tips-n-tricks/define-environment-variables) to see how we organize our env variables.
+Each app/package will have the following files that reflects the three configurations we have.

+- .env.local
+- .env.test
+- .env.production

 ## Contributing

 Please read the [contributing guide](./CONTRIBUTING.md).